 “To make an individual recognition ceremony possible, the UBC Senate had to create a new form of honorary degree that would not duplicate the original degrees that some of the students had been granted, and that allowed for some flexibility in our usual process,” said Sally Thorne, chair of the Senate Tributes Committee.

 When the motion for this special honorary degree was brought to the University Senate, it received unanimous approval.

 To complicate matters, the university did not have an official record of the UBC students affected by the internment.

 Fortunately for UBC, Kitagawa, her husband Tosh and other members of the Japanese Canadian community took on the task of finding and identifying those students.
 Through news media and word of mouth, the couple almost single-handedly reached out to the community, asking former students or relatives to contact them.

 “They produced this remarkable list that identified the students who had been forced to leave,” said Alden E. Habacon, director of Intercultural Understanding Strategy Development at UBC.
 “We were able to check that list with our enrolment records but we would never have been able to produce that list without the community.”

 Recognizing the students

-In November 2011, the UBC Senate approved three measures to recognize what happened to the UBC students: the students will be awarded honorary degrees in May, the university will develop initiatives to educate future students about this shameful period in history, and the Library will preserve and bring to life the historical record of that time.
+In November 2011, the UBC Senate approved three measures to recognize what happened to the UBC students: the students will be awarded honorary degrees in May of 2012, the university will develop initiatives to educate future students about this shameful period in history, and the Library will preserve and bring to life the historical record of that time.